sbrugel/HellfireMiles/README.md

 ## Issues
 - Filtering haulages by loco using the mile threshold in the Traction Viewer will result in a NullReferenceException if ran in debug mode, regardless of the presence of the try-catch block.
 In VS2019, this can be ignored by pressing Continue once the exception is caught.

+## Potential Future Additions
+- Conversion of moves to a neat, text format (button option)
+- Loading screens while opening other forms
+- Add loco depots/sort by depot

 ## Closing Remarks
 ### Credits
 - Thank you to Mike Wright for the creation of Hellfire, an absolutely awesome, unique, and intricate game that has costed me hours and hours of free time - all in the name of chasing them locos.
 Totally worth it.